Next Deadline : 11 December (midnight) for a decision in March. Deadlines for 2024 will be 16 April and 13 August.

 Expressions of interest must first be submitted to email@example.com.
 Selected projects will then be advised of the next steps and invited to work up a submission to be entered via our online portal.

-Decisions on all grant applications are made by our Grants Committee, comprised of experts from the church and heritage sectors, which meets three times a year.
+Decisions on all grant applications are made by our Grants Committee, comprised of experts from the church and heritage sectors, which meets three times a year (usually March, July and November).
 Decisions can not be made between meetings.

 Unfortunately the amount of funding available is limited.
 Therefore we sadly cannot guarantee your success, and can only offer grants towards a small proportion of the many deserving projects which we are asked to support each round.
 We strongly encourage you to apply for as many other grants as possible and to start local fundraising as early as you can.
 For more funding sources and fundraising advice please click here.